RumenDamyanov/js-chess/README.md

 ## 🎨 Theming & Shared Styles

-Unified theming is implemented via CSS Custom Properties in `shared/styles/tokens.css` with a light theme under `:root` and a dark theme scope using `[data-theme="dark"]`.
-Frontend apps load the same files so visual consistency is guaranteed.
+Unified theming is implemented via CSS Custom Properties emitted by `_tokens.scss` with a light theme under `:root` and a dark theme scope using `[data-theme="dark"]`.
+Frontend apps load the same compiled bundle so visual consistency is guaranteed.

 Runtime path expectations inside Docker containers:

 - All shared styles are copied to `/usr/share/nginx/html/shared/styles/`
-- HTML references use relative paths like `shared/styles/tokens.css`
+- No standalone tokens file needs referencing (compile step outputs all variables in common/app bundles)

 Add new design tokens or component styles in the shared directory; all static apps will receive them on the next image rebuild.
 If a preprocessing pipeline (PostCSS/Sass) is introduced, the placeholder Make target `build-shared-styles` can be extended.